liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/06-upgrading-themes/02-upgrading-themes.markdown

 # Upgrading Your Theme from Liferay Portal 6.2 to 7.0 [](id=upgrading-themes)

-If you've developed themes in Liferay Portal 6.2, as part of your upgrade you'll want to use them in @product-ver@.
+This tutorial guides you through the process of upgrading your 6.2 theme to run on @product-ver@.
 While you're at it, you should leverage theme improvements, including support for Sass, Bootstrap 3, and Lexicon (Liferay's UI design language).
-This tutorial demonstrates upgrading a Liferay Portal 6.2 theme to
+This tutorial demonstrates upgrading a Liferay Portal 6.2 theme to @product-ver@.
-@product-ver@.

 Theme upgrades involve these steps: